Hermitian and non-Hermitian topology in active matter: Topological active matter

-To construct active-matter counterparts of the quantum Hall effect, one needs to realize the effective magnetic field.
+To construct active-matter counterparts of the quantum Hall effect, one needs to realize the effective magnetic field as we have discussed in Sec.~\ref{sec:3b1} for hard condensed matter and in Sec.~\ref{sec:5a1} for passive fluids.
 Unlike passive fluids, effective vector potentials can be created by the spontaneous flow of active particles.
 However, if only a simple structure is available, the effective magnetic fields must be globally canceled, and analogs of the quantum Hall effect are prohibited \cite{Sone2019}.
 To avoid the cancellation of local effective magnetic fields, a pioneering work of topological active matter \cite{Souslov2017} has proposed to utilize channels aligned on a Lieb-lattice structure that has defective sites [Fig.~\ref{active_QHE_fig}(a)].
 In the Lieb-lattice channels, clockwise and anticlockwise flows are alternately generated by the spontaneous motion of active matter, and they create local magnetic fields with opposite signs.
 If we consider a simple square lattice, the numbers of clockwise and anticlockwise flows are the same, which implies the cancellation of the effective magnetic field.
 Meanwhile, the defects in the Lieb lattice lead to the imbalance of the number of the clockwise and anticlockwise vortices, and thus the net effective magnetic field remains nonzero.
 As a consequence of the nontrivial topology due to the nonzero effective magnetic field, localized boundary modes are observed in the numerical calculation of the eigenvectors of the effective Hamiltonian of the active metamaterial.
 To experimentally observe such localized boundary modes, one should oscillate the active fluid at the source point, and confirm the existence of the chiral edge wave.
 Such a chiral edge mode has been also confirmed in the numerical simulation of the Lieb-lattice model.